ghoomfrog/silili/README.md

 	<dd>seventh day
 </dl>

-As you can see, cardinal numerals come before, and ordinal numerals come after.
+As you can see, cardinal numerals come before the word or phrase, and ordinal numerals come after it.

 ## Mental States and Effects